-With so much pride, I am honored to share this remarkable story with you.
+With so much pride, we are honored to share this remarkable story with you.
 Our Dolphin Cay Team participated in the rescue, recovery and successful release of a stranded dolphin back to his former habitat – the ocean waters of Bimini.
 In late August, Atlantis was notified of a dolphin in distress at Great Stirrup Cay, by Bahamas Marine Mammal Research Organization (BMMRO).
 Photos were sent by local citizens along with a request for assistance.
 Preparations began in anticipation of a stranding response.

 After notification and approval from the Department of Marine Resources authorizing intervention, a determination was made to send a rapid response team; Jonathan Wong (Director of Marine Mammal Operations), Dr. O’Sullivan (Marine Mammal Veterinarian) and Dr. Amanda Pinder (volunteer Bahamian Veterinarian) to assess the animal’s condition.
 The dolphin was found floating next to a dock, weak with recent weight loss.
 The Atlantis Assessment team quickly determined that the animal was a male Atlantic spotted dolphin (Stenella frontalis), approximately 11-12 years of age, estimated weight at 140 lbs.
 As the animal was dehydrated and listless, the team was able to administer fluids along with antibiotics.
 Although his health status was assessed as critical but stable, survivability of this animal was questionable given its health status, behavior pattern, predation risk and isolation from its pod.
 Preparations for rescue were initiated and the team remained with the animal until dark.
 The Atlantis Assessment Team and local volunteers returned to the site at first light the following morning but the dolphin was not seen.
 Two hours of searching and circling of islands yielded no sightings and the Team returned to shore.